 SAE J1850 VPW Protocol, used by FORD/GM.

-This protocol must have pins 2,4,5 and 16.
-It has no pin 10 and pin 2 provides the + signal.
+This protocol must have pins 2,4,5, and 16.
+It has no pin ten, and pin 2 provides the + signal.

-SAE J1850 PWM Protocol, used by most cars and FORD.
+SAE J1850 PWM Protocol is used by most cars and FORD.

 ISO 9141-2, an older protocol found on European vehicles between 2000-2004.

-For more reading on what the OBD2 pins mean and how the protocols and PIDs work you can check out the information rich wiki here.
+You can check out the information-rich wiki here for more reading on what the OBD2 pins mean and how the protocols and PIDs work.
 The PIDs will show you the general information that all OBD2 cars will show and how it works out the data and displays it.

-By using the OBD2 pinout guide above, you can take away the guesswork and successfully determine if your car is OBD2 and which protocol it runs on.
-All petrol cars made after 2006, and all diesel cars made after 2007 in Australia were mandated by law to be OBD2 compliant.
-Some earlier cars were already OBD2 compliant prior to this law, and the above guide will help you find out.
-And if it is not OBD2 do not worry just get in touch with us as we have a range of OBD scan tools as well that can help you out.
+Using the OBD2 pinout guide above, you can take away the guesswork and determine if your car is OBD2 and which protocol it runs on.
+All petrol cars made after 2006 and all diesel cars made after 2007 in Australia were mandated by law to be OBD2 compliant.
+Some earlier cars were OBD2 compliant before this law, and the above guide will help you find out.
+And if it is not OBD2, do not worry.
+Just get in touch with us as we have a range of OBD scan tools to help you.

 Australia 2006+ Car – Basic Scan Tool to access the engine data and clear and check engine faults.
 This tool here

-Australia 2006+ Car – Full system scan tool access all systems to read data and check and clear faults.
-This scan tool here.
+Australia 2006+ Car – Full system scan tool access all systems to read data and check apparent faults.
+This scan tool is here.

-Pre 2006 cars and also newer cars – Full system scan tool that can do OBD2 and OBD cars.
+Pre-2006 and newer cars – Full system scan tool that can do OBD2 and OBD cars.
 See this tool here.